Sarah Hyland and Wells Adams Get Cozy on 2019 Super Bowl Date Night

 Russell Wilson & Ciara

-Fellow NFL quarterback Russell Wilson and his wife Ciara posed together at the Bud Light Super Bowl Music Fest in Atlanta.
+The fellow NFL quarterback and his wife posed together at the Bud Light Super Bowl Music Fest in Atlanta.

 Kevin Mazur/Getty Images